-• When modifying a partitioned table, the best performance is achieved when the partitioning column is the first column in the column list of the command.
+• When you modify a partitioned table, you can achieve the best performance when the partitioning column is the first column in the column list of the command.

 List partitioning columns before large object (LOB) columns in the SELECT statement clause of an INSERT...LOCATION statement and load data from a primary file.
-The data in the primary file should be rearranged using a pre-load process, if possible.
+If possible, use a preload process to rearrange data in the primary file.